mikefieldmay/tech_test_bank/README.md

 ```
 Thoughts and direction
 ----------------------
 My original idea was to start with an account class.
 With that class you would be able to add and subtract from the account.
-This approach worked fine until I got to the point when I realised I needed to store the individual transactions on a statement.
+This approach worked fine until I got to the point when I realized I needed to store the individual transactions on a statement.
 This then led to the development of a transaction and a statement class.
+The transaction is just a hash that contains some data.
+The statement contains many transactions and is initialized within a account class.